lhbikos/ReC_Psychometrics/docs/15-Simulations.md

   - I worry that I cannot behave in the way [an LGBTQ person] behaves.
 (Enact5)
   - I worry that I cannot show people that I am [LGBTQ].
 (Enact6)

-Although I have simulated data, the authors posted their data and codebooks from the different phases at the [OSF respository](https://osf.io/b5hrt/?view_only=c1f17b92103c47c8abc9fb795056cbb9).
+Although I have simulated data, the authors posted their data and codebooks from the different phases at the [OSF repository](https://osf.io/b5hrt/?view_only=c1f17b92103c47c8abc9fb795056cbb9).
 Additional materials are available as a [supplement](https://supp.apa.org/psycarticles/supplemental/apl0001114/APL-2022-3613_Supplemental_Materials.pdf) to the article.

 There were a number of scales utilized in this study.
 Because including them all caused problems of convergence, beyond the subscales in the focal measure, I have simulated data for only a few more.
 This will provide practice in evaluating convergent, discriminant, and incremental validity.

 * **Self-esteem** was assessed with [Rosenberg's 10-item scale](https://www.apa.org/obesity-guideline/rosenberg-self-esteem.pdf).
 Responses are measured on a 4-point Likert scale ranging from 1 (*strongly agree*) to 4 (*strongly disagree*).
 Some items are reverse-coded.
 However, using the data from this simulation presumes that reverse-scoring has already been completed.
 Higher scores indicate higher self-esteem.
 An example item is "On the whole, I am satisfied with myself."
 Factor loadings were obtained from Mullen et al. [-@mullen_evaluation_2013].
 * **Identity suppression** was assessed with 4 items from Madera et al.'s [-@madera_bringing_2012] 10 item scale.
 It is a bit unclear, but it appears that items were rated on a 1 (*strongly disagree*) to 7 (*strongly agree*) scale with higher scores reflecting higher identity suppression.
 A sample item is, "I refrain from talking about my identity as LGBTQ at work."
 * **Workplace microaggressions** was captured with 11 items from Resnick and Galupo's [@resnick_assessing_2019] scale.
 Responses are measured on a Likert type scale ranging from 1 (*never*) to 5 (*a great deal*).
 Higher scores indicate higher frequency of microaggressions.
 An example item is "Having my behaviors mimicked in a joking way due to my LGBTQ identity."
 It is unclear if they used one or more scales.
 I simulated the data from Resnick and Galupo, selecting 3 and 4 items from three subscales.
-* **Green behaviors** was captured with three items from Norton et al.'s [@norton_bridging_2017] scale.
+* **Green behaviors** were captured with three items from Norton et al.'s [@norton_bridging_2017] scale.
 Responses are measured on a Likert scale ranging from 1 (*strongly disagree*) to 5 (*strongly agree*).
 The response stem was, "Tomorrow, I intend to..." and items included, "...act in environmentally friendly ways," "...carry out environmentally friendly behaviors at work," and "...perform pro-environmental behaviors while at work.
 In the absence of factor loadings, I made them up.

 Because data is collected at the item level (and I want this resource to be as practical as possible, I have simulated the data for each of the scales at the item level.
 I guided the simulation using factor loadings from the exploratory factor analysis results and means and correlations from the Stage 5 analysis where 516 individuals who identified as LGBTQ completed the survey.
 Because the simulation will produce "out-of-bounds" values, the code below rescales the scores into the range of the Likert-type scaling and rounds them to whole values.